fabiomux/kde-servicemenus/README.md

-KDE service menus, or Dolphin service menus, are mainly INI files implementing the recommendations of the [Freedesktop Desktop Entry Specification][fdes], and provide a method to embed in the contextual menu of KDE applications dedicated to file management (like Dolphin, Krusader, Konqueror, and KFind), shortcuts that recall an application that might come in handy to manipulate the selected files.
+KDE service menus, or Dolphin service menus, are mainly INI files implementing the recommendations of the [Freedesktop Desktop Entry Specification][fdes], and provide a method to embed in the contextual menu of KDE applications dedicated to file management, like Dolphin, Krusader, Konqueror, and KFind), shortcuts that recall an application useful to manipulate the selected files.

-With some extra effort instead of a single command, a complete script can be included within these add-ons, so over time, I wrote a bunch of them to solve or speed up a wide range of problems, and here I decided to publish those of common interest.

-The main goal is to provide *decent quality* addons, all of them are packed following these principles:
+In an attempt to include the snippets I usually recall from the command line, I decided to write my personal collection and arrange them following my guidelines:
-- *Essential bundle*: no extra script besides the installer is bundled, all the commands go in the desktop file and the final size shouldn't exceed the order of the tens Kbytes, indeed the files included in the archive are:
+- *Essential bundle*: no extra script besides the installer is bundled, all the commands go into the desktop file and the final size shouldn't exceed the order of the tens of Kbytes, indeed the files included in the archive are:
   * The installer that is in charge of installing and uninstalling the service;
   * The README file for documentation;